jkhy0508/Merger_and_Acquisitions/README.md

 # Merger_and_Acquisitions

-Data Analysis of Merger and Acquisitoins by Tech Companies using R
+Data Analysis of Merger and Acquisitions by Tech Companies using R